zhongw117/zhongw117.github.io/index.md

 [Wechat](images/wechatQRcode.jpg)

-For more informations see [projects list](http://env-newapp.5bfvnzwiw6.us-west-2.elasticbeanstalk.com/).
+For more information see [projects list](http://env-newapp.5bfvnzwiw6.us-west-2.elasticbeanstalk.com/).

 ### Support or Contact